gbroberts/paging-routing/README.md

 #### General Information

-This `paging-routing` application is a visual representation of an application to allow a user to add todos coded in vanilla JavaScript modules.
-Presently, it contains no functionality to add/delete/edit the todos.
+This `paging-routing` application allows a user to add todos coded in vanilla JavaScript modules.
+The user will be able to add/delete/edit their todos.
 It does contain pages created with JavaScript and a router for routing between JavaScript pages that render via functions.
-Styling is done through using SASS stylesheets.
+Styling is done through using SCSS stylesheets.

 #### How to Run